-From its formation four years ago, the Small Earth institute has had as a central premise the need to train teachers in environmental consciousness and ecological literacy.
+Ecoliteracy refers to the ability to understand the inteconnected natural systems that allow life to thrive on Earth.
+From its formation four years ago, the Small Earth institute has had as a central premise the need to train teachers in ecological literacy and environmental consciousness.
 We have been working with teachers throughout Norway and abroad, offering seminars, presentations, and engaging interactive workshops.
-We welcome the recent changes to the Norwegian curriculum and specifically to trans-disciplinary focus on environmental awareness and offer here a variety of workshops for teachers in Norwegian schools as well as new seminars for international schools.
+We welcome the recent changes to the Norwegian curriculum and specifically to trans-disciplinary focus on environmental awareness.

-Eco-literacy goes beyond awareness to develop a shift in perspective to one that acknowledges the interconnectedness of systems thinking and applies this to all of our interrelated subject matter in a transdisciplinary format.
-Systems thinking, and particularly developing Earthfulness- an orientation toward our interconnectedness with all Earth processes and Earth systems, is essential to developing the mindset that can help teachers guide students toward healthy and active environmental awareness that will move our entire society toward a healthy relationship with our environment.
+Eco-literacy goes beyond awareness to develop a shift in perspective that recognizes the principles such as networks, patterns, energy, flow, mutuality and feedback systems that underpin all of our life systems on Earth.
+Ecoliteracy embraces the interconnectedness of systems thinking- we apply this to all of our interrelated subject matter in a transdisciplinary format.
+Ecoliteracy and systems thinking is essential to developing the mindset that can help teachers guide students toward healthy and active environmental awareness that will move our entire society toward a healthy relationship with our planet.